 Given that, here is what the setup process for any of our recommended VPNs should look like.

-How to set up a VPN desktop client
+How to set up a VPN desktop client with Firefox

 Installing the VPN desktop client for your particular operating system is normally easy.
 The only time you are likely to run into problems is if you are using one of the many Linux distros as your operating system (but us Linux types expect this kind of thing anyway).
 In this case, you’ll want to go right to the VPN service’s website and follow the instructions they provide.